 Along with my colleague, Brit Ross Winthereik at IT University of Copenhagen, we’ve written a chapter on ‘Ocean Energy at the Edge’ which compares the Danish wave energy industry with the tide and wave energy industry in Orkney, Scotland.
 We explore the important trope of the ‘edge’ in marine energy, and how that might be strategically mobilised within the industry.

-Watts, Laura and Winthereik, Brit Ross (2017) Ocean Edge at the Edge, in Wright G., Kerr S., and Johnson, K. (eds) Ocean Energy: Governance Challenges for Wave and Tidal Stream Technologies.
+Watts, Laura and Winthereik, Brit Ross (2017) Ocean Energy at the Edge, in Wright G., Kerr S., and Johnson, K. (eds) Ocean Energy: Governance Challenges for Wave and Tidal Stream Technologies.
 London: Routledge.